 Once you cook rice in the Instant Pot you'll never use anything else to cook it.
 It takes a fraction of the time of prepping it on the stove or in the microwave and comes out absolutely perfect every time.
 With the method I've outlined below, it's never crunchy, but never mushy either.
 It has this perfect balance of texture that complements any main dish.

-With this method, I’m cooking only rice in the pressure cooking (this particular night, I was making it to go with the sheet pan meal I showed you guys Tuesday).
+With this method, I'm cooking only rice in the pressure cooking (this particular night, I was making it to go with the sheet pan dinner collection I've been working on recently).
 Sometimes I use the Instant Pot just for the rice and sometimes I cook it along with another dish using the pot in pot method.
-I talked a little bit more about that in my Instant Pot Freezer Meal Boot Camp post – basically, you just put a trivet and a small baking dish on top of your main dish and fill it with any other item you need to cook for your meal.
-It’s great for rice, potatoes, and even veggies.
+I talked a little bit more about that in my big Instant Pot Freezer Meal Boot Camp post – basically, you just put a trivet and a small baking dish on top of your main dish and fill it with any other item you need to cook for your meal.
+It's great for rice, potatoes, and even veggies.
 You can click here to see more about that method.

 For now, let's get to cooking rice alone in the Instant Pot!